What is the best rainwater tank for your property?

 If you don’t have the space for a larger round poly tank or a steel tank, there are a range of plastic rainwater tanks that are much more space-conscious and can help you meet your water harvesting needs even on smaller blocks.

-Slimline rainwater tanks are thin, long polyethylene tanks designed to fit under an awning or under a gutter for stormwater runoff, and are typically only a meter or so wide and up to 10,000 litres in size.
-This allows the installation of one or more of these plastic tanks down the side of houses or sheds, without sacrificing the limited space in these backyards.
-These poly water tanks are akin to rain barrels, only designed with larger and more efficient water storage in mind, without needing as many small tanks.
+Slimline rainwater tanks are thin, long polyethylene tanks designed to fit under an awning or under a gutter for stormwater runoff and are typically only a meter or so wide and up to 10,000 liters in size.
+This allows the installation of one or more of these plastic tanks down the sides of houses or sheds without sacrificing the limited space in these backyards.
+These poly water tanks are akin to rain barrels, only designed with larger and more efficient water storage in mind without needing as many small tanks.

 The other option for those looking to have a rainwater harvesting option without the associated space is a bladder tank.
-These tanks can be installed under decking in the front or backyard, or installed in a reinforced roof or attic.
-These tanks are quite simply a bladder with a frame, so it is important to ensure that they are safe from elemental damage, or the potential of puncture.
+These tanks can be installed under decking in the front or backyard, or in a reinforced roof or attic.
+These tanks are quite simply bladders with a frame, so it is important to ensure that they are safe from elemental damage or the potential of puncture.

 What to do if you are unable to harvest or store enough water